GabrielVicini/LuaC/README.md

+# LuaC
-# LuaC (I will change the name soon because LuaC is the same name as the offical Lua compiler and it makes error checking really confusing)
+(I will change the name soon because LuaC is the same name as the offical Lua compiler and it makes error debuging really confusing)

-**DANGER, DO NOT USE THIS PROJECT**
+## DANGER, DO NOT USE THIS PROJECT**
 **It is not in a usable on your own state yet, check back in a few weeks.***

 A small experimental “fake OS” environment built in C.